Croats of Hungary

 The Hungarian Croats (Croatian: Hrvati u Mađarskoj; Magyarországi horvátok) are an ethnic minority in Hungary.
 According to the 2011 census, there were 26,774 Croats in Hungary or 0.3% of population.

 Croats of Hungary belong to several ethnographic subgroups.
-The following groups called themselves through history as Croats: Bunjevci (Danubian Croats), Burgenland Croats, Podravina Croats, Pomurje Croats, and Šokci.
+The following groups called themselves through history as Croats: Bunjevci (Danubian Croats), Burgenland Croats, Podravina Croats, Pomurje Croats, Raci Croats, and Šokci.

 These Croats live along the Croatian-Hungarian border, along the Austrian-Hungarian border, and Serbian-Hungarian border.

 Ethnology

 The common ethnonym and autonym is horvátok (Croats).
 In Baranya, there is a community of Croats with Bosnian Catholic origin which is known as bosnyákok (Bosniaks) (Bošnjaci, singular Bošnjak; Bosnyákok, in Hungarian literature also Baranyai bosnyákok).
 They live in Baranya, in the city of Pécs, also in the villages Kökény, Szemely, Udvar, Szalánta (they came there in the 18th century; today they make 32% of the village population), Pécsudvard, Németi, Pogány et cetera.
 Until recently, Croat Bosniak Catholics were the significant community in Áta, Szőke and Szőkéd, but those Croats have significantly magyarized.

 In the village of Hercegszántó there is a community of Šokci (sokácok).
 In Bács-Kiskun, the community of Bunjevci (bunyevácok) declare as Bunjevci or Croats.
 Croats immigrated in the Early modern period.